Walsh diagram

 Walsh diagrams, often called angular coordinate diagrams or correlation diagrams, are representations of calculated orbital binding energies of a molecule versus a distortion coordinate (bond angles), used for making quick predictions about the geometries of small molecules.
 By plotting the change in molecular orbital levels of a molecule as a function of geometrical change, Walsh diagrams explain why molecules are more stable in certain spatial configurations (e.g. why water adopts a bent conformation).

 A major application of Walsh diagrams is to explain the regularity in structure observed for related molecules having identical numbers of valence electrons (e.g. why H2O and H2S look similar), and to account for how molecules alter their geometries as their number of electrons or spin state changes.
 Additionally, Walsh diagrams can be used to predict distortions of molecular geometry from knowledge of how the LUMO (Lowest Unoccupied Molecular Orbital) affects the HOMO (Highest Occupied Molecular Orbital) when the molecule experiences geometrical perturbation.

 Walsh's rule for predicting shapes of molecules states that a molecule will adopt a structure that best provides the most stability for its HOMO.
 If a particular structural change does not perturb the HOMO, the closest occupied molecular orbital governs the preference for geometrical orientation.

 History

-Walsh diagrams were first introduced by A.D.
-Walsh, a British chemistry professor at the University of Dundee, in a series of ten papers in one issue of the Journal of the Chemical Society.
-Here, he aimed to rationalize the shapes adopted by polyatomic molecules in the ground state as well as in excited states, by applying theoretical contributions made by Mulliken.
-Specifically, Walsh calculated and explained the effect of changes in the shape of a molecule on the energy of molecular orbitals.
-Walsh diagrams are an illustration of such dependency, and his conclusions are what are referred to as the "rules of Walsh."

-In his publications, Walsh showed through multiple examples that the geometry adopted by a molecule in its ground state primarily depends on the number of its valence electrons.
-He himself acknowledged that this general concept was not novel, but explained that the new data available to him allowed the previous generalizations to be expanded upon and honed.
-He also noted that Mulliken had previously attempted to construct a correlation diagram for the possible orbitals of a polyatomic molecule in two different nuclear configurations, and had even tried to use this diagram to explain shapes and spectra of molecules in their ground and excited states.
-However, Mulliken was unable to explain the reasons for the rises and falls of certain curves with increases in angle, thus Walsh claimed "his diagram was either empirical or based upon unpublished computations."
+A paper by Robert S. Mulliken contains the first known diagram visualizing changes in molecular orbital energies as molecular geometry varied; Mulliken inferred his results on molecules of AB2 type from a variety of data sources.
+A.D.
+Walsh subsequently popularized the technique amongst the chemistry community, by demonstrating that perturbations to an idealized molecular structure could be deduced from the behavior of frontier orbitals in a Walsh diagram, the "rules of Walsh."
+Walsh substantiated his rules across a series of ten papers in one issue of the Journal of the Chemical Society, which also constituted a library of Walsh diagrams for small molecular geometries.